intermine/im-docs/docs/system-requirements/software/gradle/FAQs.rst

 Previously, all additions files listed in your project XML were merged into a single genomic_model.xml that was placed on your classpath.
 Now, instead, only the core data model and your additions file are merged into genomic_model.xml and placed in the JAR of the data source.

-Alternatively, you can set the `extraAdditionsFile` parameter to specify a single file that will be merged into each of your data sources.
+Alternatively, you can set the `globalAdditionsFile` parameter to specify a single file that will be merged into each of your data sources.
 Look for this configuration in your mine's bio sources `build.gradle` file.

 Where is InterMine code on my server?
 --------------------------------------------------------------------------------------------